Henry Hughes (sociologist)

-Henry Hughes (1829–1862) was an American lawyer, sociologist, state senator, and Confederate Colonel from Mississippi.
+Henry Hughes (1829–1862) was an American lawyer, state senator, and Confederate Colonel from Mississippi.
 He developed the economic notion of warrantism and supported the re-establishment of the African slave trade.

 Life and career

 Early life

 Hughes was born on April 17, 1829, in Port Gibson, Mississippi.
 His father was Captain Benjamin Hughes (1789–1842) and his mother, Nancy Brashear (1797–1875).
 His parents were originally from Kentucky.

 Hughes graduated from Oakland College in 1847.
 He studied law in Port Gibson with John B. Thrasher and in New Orleans, Louisiana, with Thomas Jefferson Durant.
 He continued his studies in Paris, France, where he took classes in architecture, social science, anatomy, chemistry, and moral philosophy.
 Hughes also became a follower of the sociologist Auguste Comte.
 He was also influenced by Francis Bacon, Thomas Carlyle, Charles Fourier, John Locke, Jeremy Bentham, and John Stuart Mill.